Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 toc: true
 ---

+## 4.23.0 (2022-01-15) - Updated backend support for BPMN gateways

+Restructure of process engine and support for BPMN gateways

 ## 4.22.0 (2022-01-07) - Included access token generation for eFormidling integration point

 The integration point used for sending instance data through eFormidling now